Backcountry Hunters & Anglers

 Backcountry Hunters & Anglers (BHA) is a non-profit sportsmen's organization that is based in Montana, USA.
 The group looks to preserve North America's outdoor heritage of hunting and fishing through public education and advocacy.
 Backcountry Hunters & Anglers works to prevent the development of wild land in North America and follows the North American Model of Wildlife Conservation as a basis for its positions.

 The organization was "born around an Oregon campfire in 2004" and has chapters in 48 states, as well as the Canadian provinces of Alberta and British Columbia, and the Yukon Territory.
 The organization has 40,000 members in North America.

-Patrick Berry is the group's President/CEO.
+Ryan Callaghan is the group's president/CEO.

 Issues

 Backcountry Hunters & Anglers main issues are: